lumen-notes/lumen/README.md

 - Notes should be short and densely linked.
 - Knowledge management and task management are separate concerns that require separate tools.
+- Notes should be stored in plain text files to ensure portability and longevity.

 ## Syntax